Love Beneath our Feet

 This flag bears the bright sediment of love.
 Love that endures.
 Love that refuses to be silent.
 Practiced love that burns.

-Saint Martin de Porres.
+What does not hurry is Saint Martin de Porres.

 Born in Lima in 1579 to a Spanish nobleman and a freed Black woman, he entered monastic life not as priest but as servant.
-He swept corridors no one noticed.
-He carried water no one praised.
-He tended the sick no one would touch.
-Stories of miracles circle him.

 But what steadies me is something simpler.